NREL/OPFLearn.jl/README.md

 ## Available Datasets
 Datasets with 10,000 samples for [PGLib-OPF test networks (v21.07)](https://github.com/power-grid-lib/pglib-opf) case5_pjm, case14_ieee, case30_ieee, case57_ieee, and case118_ieee, can be found on the [NREL Data Catalog here](https://data.nrel.gov/submissions/177).
 NOTE: THESE OPFLEARN DATASETS HAVE A SIGN ERROR IN THE COMPLEX COMPONENT OF THE BUS VOLTAGES.
-TO FIX THIS ERROR TAKE THE COMPLEX CONJUGATE OF THE BUS VOTLAGES, 'v_bus', IN THE DATASET.
+TO FIX THIS ERROR TAKE THE COMPLEX CONJUGATE OF THE BUS VOLTAGES, 'v_bus', IN THE DATASET.

 ## Acknowledgments